Alex Murdaugh Denied Bond—Again—After Psychiatric Evaluation

 A South Carolina judge on Wednesday denied Alex Murdaugh, the embattled South Carolina lawyer facing a wild array of criminal charges, bond a second time after reviewing his court-mandated psychiatric evaluation.

+Newman, however, concluded at the Oct.
+19 hearing he would reconsider the possibility the legal scion—who is already facing charges for orchestrating his own murder for an insurance payout—could be released on bail to go back to his drug rehab center in Florida after undergoing psychiatric evaluation.

-“After considering the arguments of counsel, the evaluation submitted, pending charges and other investigations, and the apparent character and mental condition of the defendant, the Court finds that the Defendant is a danger both to himself and the community,” South Carolina Judge Clifton Newman wrote in a two-page order that does not detail the results of the evaluation.
+“After considering the arguments of counsel, the evaluation submitted, pending charges and other investigations, and the apparent character and mental condition of the defendant, the Court finds that the Defendant is a danger both to himself and the community,” South Carolina Judge Clifton Newman concluded in a new two-page order that did not detail the results of the evaluation.

+Hours after the order went public on Wednesday, Murdaugh lawyers petitioned the South Carolina Supreme Court to overturn the decision to keep their client behind bars.
+In a petition first reported by The State, Jim Griffin and Dick Harpootlian argued the government cannot keep someone in jail indefinitely barring exceptional circumstances.

+“The South Carolina Constitution guarantees every person the right to be released on bail, pending trial, except persons charged with capital offenses, offenses punishable by life imprisonment, or violent offenses as defined by the General Assembly,” the petition, asking for a speedy review the case, said.

 The latest legal blow means Murdaugh must now remain at Richland County Detention Center while awaiting trial, marking the latest twist in the made-for-TV saga about the man whose family has been tantamount to the law in the South Carolina Lowcountry for decades.